abalabokhin/NWNForBG/README.md

 ---------------
 In development:

+- Make NWCULT1 creature a little weaker to be more ballanced.

 0.94 (11/27/23)

 - Added other languages (mixed with English), see tranlator notes if you want to finish them